-I believe in transparency in research and I will be making the data and code I use in my research publicly available to foster open science and reproducible code.
+I believe in transparency in research and I will be making the data and code I use in my research publicly available to promote open science and reproducible workflows.

 For my PhD, I am working with several publicly available databases, including:

 bioTIME is a global database of biodiversity time series.
 BioTIME is being developed as a community led open-source database of biodiversity time series with the goal to accelerate and facilitate quantitative analysis of temporal patterns of biodiversity in the Anthropocene.
 For more information, please see:

 Dornelas, M., & Willis, T. J. (2017).
 BioTIME: a database of biodiversity time series for the anthropocene.
 Global Ecology and Biogeography.